North Shore

 St Leo’s Catholic College and Our Lady of the Rosary, Waitara

 The Cathedral Precinct will undergo master planning to deliver a fully integrated education pathway - linking St Leo’s Catholic College and Our Lady of the Rosary Catholic Primary School, Waitara - along with an Early Learning Centre (ELC) and Out of School Hours Care (OSHC).
 This comprehensive approach ensures a faith-filled and future-ready journey from the early years to adulthood.
+Please keep up-to-date with the project using the following link: Cathedral Precinct Project | Planning with Purpose.

 New Builds and Refurbishments across the Precinct